bengrunfeld/study-notes/immutable-js.md

 Almost all of the ES2015 methods on `Array`, `Map`, and `Set` will be found in similar form on `Immutable.List`, `Immutable.Map`, and `Immutable.Set`

+## Main API

+### List

+Lists are very similar to Arrays.
+They implement Deque, with efficient addition and removal from both the end (`push`, `pop`) and beginning (`unshift`, `shift`).

+### Map

+Map is an unordered Collection.Keyed of (`key`, `value`) pairs.

+Multiple iterations of the same Map will iterate in the same order.

+Map's keys can be of any type, even Immutable collections.
+You can use Immutable.is to determine key equality.
+This allows the use of any value (including NaN) as a key.

+JavaScript object may be used as a key, however strict identity is used to evaluate key equality.
+Two similar looking objects will represent two different keys.

+### OrderedMap

+A type of Map that has the additional guarantee that the iteration order of entries will be the order in which they were `set()`.

+Note that OrderedMap are more expensive than non-ordered Map and may consume more memory.

+### Set

+A Collection of unique values.

+When iterating a Set, the entries will be (value, value) pairs.
+Iteration order of a Set is undefined, however is stable.
+Multiple iterations of the same Set will iterate in the same order.

+### OrderedSet

+A type of Set that has the additional guarantee that the iteration order of values will be the order in which they were added.

+Note that OrderedSet are more expensive than non-ordered Set and may consume more memory.

+### Stack

+Stacks are indexed collections which support very efficient addition and removal from the front using unshift(v) and shift()

+Note: reverse() or any inherent reverse traversal (reduceRight, lastIndexOf, etc.) is not efficient with a Stack.

+### Record

+A record is similar to a JS object, but enforces a specific set of allowed string keys, and has default values.

+The `Record()` function produces new Record Factories, which when called create Record instances.

+Records always have a value for the keys they define. removeing a key from a record simply resets it to the default value for that key.

+Values provided to the constructor not found in the Record type will be ignored.

+### Seq

+`Seq` describes a lazy operation, meaning that it does as little work as necessary to respond to a method call.
+Seq enables efficient chaining of higher-order `Collection` methods (such as `map` and `filter`) by not creating intermediate `Collections`.

+    const { Seq } = require('immutable')
+    const oddSquares = Seq([ 1, 2, 3, 4, 5, 6, 7, 8 ])
+      .filter(x => x % 2 !== 0)
+      .map(x => x * x)

+`Seq` is immutable, so any mutative method called on a `Seq` will return a new `Seq`.

+### Range

+Returns a Seq.Indexed of numbers from start (inclusive) to end (exclusive), by step, where start defaults to 0, step to 1, and end to infinity.
+When start is equal to end, returns empty range.

+### Repeat

+Returns a Seq.Indexed of value repeated times times.
+When times is not defined, returns an infinite Seq of value.

+## Additional Information about Immutable.js

 ### Use raw Javascript objects and arrays

 Immutable.js accepts plain JavaScript Arrays and Objects anywhere a method expects an `Collection`.